Alobaali12/ROBOTICS---MOVER6-ROBOT-JOINT-CONTROLLER/README.md

-# A Joint Controller for a Mover 6 robot written in C++ & MATLAB
+# A Joint Controller for a MOVER6 6 robot written in C++ & MATLAB

 # MATLAB:
 % Authors: Ali Mohamed and Elion Selko